graemet-umich/kickstarter-analysis/README.md

 - I could not distinguish the "canceled" data from the x-axis in the line chart line color
     - I re-adjusted the y-axis to include negative values
 - N is small over $25,000 (N = 42 out of a total of N = 1047 over), which raises concerns about the statistical validity.
+- My compressed zip file is the same size as the original (1.7 MB)

 ## Results